 While at the Conservatory, enjoy our living classroom with your family!

-- Our Children's Garden gives kids a chance to get hands-on in a courtyard garden where they can gently explore plants in bloom and play with gardening tools to learn about plants. *The Children's Garden is closed for the season.
+- Our Children's Garden gives kids a chance to get hands-on in a courtyard garden where they can gently explore plants in bloom and play with gardening tools to learn about plants.
+The Children's Garden is seasonal, open Spring-Fall.

 - Take a trek through the wilds of the U.S. Botanic Garden to discover the amazing world of plants.
 Embark on an expedition through the Conservatory recording your observations and completing activities using our resources below.